Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Step 4: Monitor and Optimize

-Use ColdRelay's daily deliverability monitoring to track inbox placement.
+Use ColdRelay's daily deliverability monitoring + Google Postmaster Tools to track inbox placement.
 Adjust sending volumes based on data.

-Once all campaigns are running on new infrastructure with good deliverability, cancel Google Workspace subscriptions and let extra domains expire.
+Once all campaigns are running on new infrastructure with good deliverability, cancel the Workspace subscriptions you were using for cold email and let those extra domains expire.
+Keep your primary business Workspace untouched — that is for your actual business email.

 Real Cost of Staying on Google Workspace